priyanshi04-alt/Yojna-Setu/README.md

 # ⚡ Online Application Co-Pilot

-YojnaSetu provides an interactive **Application Co-Pilot** that guides users through the online application process.
+YojnaSetu includes an interactive **Application Co-Pilot** that demonstrates and guides users through the online application process.

-Instead of simply redirecting users to an external portal, the Co-Pilot demonstrates how the application process works.

-### Key Capabilities
+### Key capabilities

-* 🌐 Official portal redirection
+* 🌐 Redirect to the relevant official application portal
-* 📋 One-click profile information copying
+* 📋 Convenient profile information copying
 * 📝 Form-filling guidance
 * 📂 Required document checklist
-* 📄 Document upload assistance
+* 📄 Document upload guidance
 * 🔗 Application reference tracking
-* 💡 Step-by-step application guidance
+* 💡 Step-by-step assistance

+The Co-Pilot is designed as an **assistance layer** rather than claiming to submit applications on behalf of users.

 ### Application Co-Pilot